the stack layout in action in my AwesomeWM environment

 return

-We must now assign the variables relating to the two sides of the screen, one for the master and one for the slave window that the stacking will occur on top of.
+Let's assign variables related to the two sides of the screen - one for the master window and one for the slave window that stacking will occur on.

 local mstrWidthFact = t.master_width_factor